Tranz Metro: History

 Suburban passenger rail services in Auckland and Wellington were a part of the New Zealand Railways Department, while bus services were owned either by city corporations or Railways Road Services.
 With the restructuring of the department into the New Zealand Railways Corporation in 1982, the Auckland suburban rail operation was branded "Cityrail Auckland" from 1984 and later in the mid 1980s, suburban bus and rail services were branded Cityline as part of the Corporation's Rail Passenger Group.
 Further restructuring of the rail network came in 1991, and the suburban rail operations were renamed "Cityrail" after they were transferred to New Zealand Rail Limited in 1991.
 That year the Auckland Regional Council bought the Auckland Cityrail fleet and contracted New Zealand Rail to run it, extending the contract until 1993 and again for 10 years until 2003.

 In 1993, New Zealand Rail Limited was privatised, renamed Tranz Rail in 1995, with Cityrail rebranded Tranz Metro.
 On 15 December 2000, as part of management changes at Tranz Rail, the company split Tranz Metro into wholly owned subsidiaries Tranz Metro Auckland Ltd and Tranz Metro Wellington Ltd, with the intention of selling them.
 Stagecoach New Zealand and Greater Wellington Regional Council (GWRC) announced their intention to bid for the Wellington company, but both were barred by the Commerce Commission from doing so.
 Tranz Rail did not bid for the Auckland contract when it expired in 2003.
 Connex (later Veolia and now Transdev) won the contract, and took over from 23 August 2004.
 Tranz Metro Wellington reverted to a business unit of Tranz Rail, with new contracts being signed with GWRC in 2006 for network access, rolling stock maintenance and service delivery.
 The contracts expired in 2016.

 In 2004, Toll Holdings bought a majority shareholding in Tranz Rail and renamed the company Toll NZ, and on 1 July 2008, it was bought (less the Tranz Link trucking and distribution arm) by the government and renamed KiwiRail.
 In October 2009, Cabinet agreed on a Metropolitan Rail Operating Model, which requires the operating contracts for metropolitan rail operations to be "contestable".
 This is in line with Auckland's rail contract.

 An agreement signed in July 2011 transferred ownership of KiwiRail's station buildings, excluding Wellington railway station, to the GWRC, along with the D/DM class and EM/ET units (the FP/FT units were already owned by GWRC).
 KiwiRail retained ownership of the tracks, platforms, electric traction and signalling systems.
 The assets were valued at $107.5 million.
 Ownership of the fleet transferred on 1 July 2011 to Greater Wellington Rail Ltd, formed by Greater Wellington Regional Council in 2006.

 In 2014, Transdev announced its intention to bid for the operations contract when it came up for renewal in 2016.
 The contract was awarded to a partnership between Transdev and Hyundai Rotem effective from July 2016.
+With the end of the Wellington contract, Tranz Metro disappeared, and the council re-branded services, tickets and stations Metlink in 2016.